Calamus: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 The Nature of Calamus

-Acorus calamus, sometimes referred to as sweet flag or calamus, is a perennial plant that is indigenous to North America, Europe, and Asia.
+Acorus calamus, sometimes referred to as sweet flag or calamus, is a that is indigenous to North America, Europe, and Asia.
 This herbaceous plant is distinguished by its sword-shaped leaves and a spadix that emits a characteristic, fragrant perfume.
 It is often found near the shores of small lakes and streams.

 Numerous civilizations have made substantial use of the herb in traditional medicine.
 Due to its rich content of bioactive chemicals, the plant’s rhizome, or rootstock, is the component that is most commonly employed for medicinal reasons.
 These contain bitter principles, several additional chemicals, and essential oils.
 The main components of essential oils include -asarone and -asarone.